hamiddashti/earthlab/README.md

 **Welcome!
 And thank you for the oppurtunity.**

-Here is the code sample that demostrate:
+Here is the code sample that demonstrate:

 * Part of remote sensing data that I work with (hyperspectral).
 * The reproducibility of the work.